jc1399/LinkedInLearningSQL/README.md

 	* Data Definition Language
 		* Edit the structure (schema) of the database
 		* Add, change, or remove fields or tables

+## Ask for Data from a Database

+### SELECT
+* Tells DB that we want to collect spectific information to return to us
+* Example
+	* SELECT 'Hello World!'; --*Single quotes in select statement will return literal string*
+	* SELECT first_name FROM people
+* Can specify multiple fields in SELECT statement by seperating each one with a comma
+* Asterisk symbol will return all columns in table.
+Rarely used in report.
+Too much information
+* Selecting data does not change anything in DB.
+Just lets us read data